-§ 11098.31@12070.
+§ 11098.31012070.
 Assistance Animals.

-- (a) Assistance Aanimals include #Guide #Dogs, #Signal #Dogs, #Service #Dogs, Service Animals, and #Support #Animals as defined in section 11098.2312057. - (b) Persons, including tenants, occupants, invitees, o Owners, and others, are permitted to have Service Aanimals in all dDwellings (including Common Use and Public Use aAreas), rResidential rReal eEstate, and other bBuildings involved in rResidential rReal eEstate transactions, subject to the restrictions set forth in subsection (d) below.
-The only permissible questions that can be asked of an individual to determine if the animal is a Service Animal are: 1) "Are you a person with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
-It is not permitted to ask the person with the disability to demonstrate the task. - (c) Persons with disabilities who have a Support Animal may request a reasonable accommodation related to the individual's' need for the Support Animal in dDwellings (including Common Use and Public Use aAreas) and rResidential rReal eEstate, and other Buildings involved in Residential Real Estate transactions. - (1) The standards, procedures, and defenses in section 11098.2612065 for evaluating a request for a reasonable accommodation apply to a request to have a Support Animal as a reasonable accommodation. - (2) A Support Animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 11098.2812067.
-An individualized assessment means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual's disability and how the requested accommodation would enable the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity.
-A Person provided with such a certification must provide an opportunity to the individual requesting the accommodation to provide additional information that meets the requirements of section 11098.2812067 before denying a request for reasonable accommodation. - (d) Provisions applicable to all Aassistance Aanimals include:
+(a) Assistance Aanimals include aGuide aDogs, aSignal aDogs, aService aDogs, Service Animals, and aSupport aAnimals as defined in section 11098.2312057.

+(b) Persons, including tenants, occupants, invitees, oOwners, and others, are permitted to have Sservice Aanimals in all dDwellings (including Common Use and Public Use aAreas), rResidential rReal eEstate, and other bBuildings involved in rResidential rReal eEstate transactions, subject to the restrictions set forth in subsection (d) below.
+The only permissible questions that can be asked of an individual to determine if the animal is a Service Animal are: 1) "Are you an individual person with a disability?" and 2) "What is the disability-related task the animal has been trained to perform?"
+It is not permitted to ask the personindividual with athe disability to demonstrate the task.

+(c) PersonsIndividuals with disabilities who have a Support Animal may request a reasonable accommodation related to the individual's' need for the Support Animal in dDwellings (including Common Use and Public Use aAreas) and rResidential rReal eEstate, and other Buildings involved in Residential Real Estate transactions.

+(1) The standards, procedures, and defenses in section 11098.2612065 for evaluating a request for a reasonable accommodation apply to a request to have a Support Animal as a reasonable accommodation.

+(2) A Support Animal certification from an online service that does not include an individualized assessment from a medical professional is presumptively considered not to be information from a reliable third party under section 11098.2812067.
+An individualized assessment means an assessment based on information that demonstrates that the individual has a disability, describes the needed accommodation (including the species of animal), and describes the relationship between the individual's disability and how the requested accommodation is necessary to afford the individual with a disability equal opportunity to use and enjoy a Dwelling or Housing Opportunity.
+A Person provided with such a certification must provide an opportunity to the individual requesting the accommodation to provide additional information that meets the requirements of section 11098.2812067 before denying a request for reasonable accommodation.

+(d) Provisions applicable to all Aassistance Aanimals include: